 Course Format: The material in this course will be presented through a combination of assigned reading from the text, class lectures, in-class discussion, and demonstrations.
 Lecture material and readings will have overlap, but will not be replications of each other; some lecture material will not be covered in the readings and vice versa.
 You are expected to do the assigned reading before the class period in which it is due.
-Reading the material before the corresponding lectures will help your performance in two ways.
-First, discussions of the material during lecture will be more fruitful if you have at least a general understanding of the material beforehand, helping you to ultimately comprehend and retain the material.
-Second, questions drawn from the assigned readings will be included on the regularly scheduled quizzes, even if they have not yet been discussed in lecture (see below).
+Reading the material before the corresponding lectures will help your performance.
+Discussions of the material during lecture will be more fruitful if you have at least a general understanding of the material beforehand, helping you to ultimately comprehend and retain the material.
+(This is an important aspect of learning and memory!@!)